stape-io/gtm-standards/standards/GTMS-2.md

 - By default, `adStorageConsent` must be `optional`.
 - If `adStorageConsent` is `required`, the template must check if the consent is given and send data only if the consent is given.
 - If `adStorageConsent` is `optional`, the template must send data always.
-- The template must check if the consent is given by the `consent_state` parameter or `x-ga-gcs` header.
+- The template must check if the consent is given by the `consent_state` or `x-ga-gcs` property.

 ### Example Code